tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 Here, we have created this attribute referencing `cluster_coordinator` from `strategy`.
 This is necessary because `Model` only keeps a reference of `strategy`, and this allows `Model` to have access to this `ClusterCoordinator` instance.

-Being a singleton is important considering there are power users who would like to `schedule` functions themselves in addition to `model.fit` usage.
-That is, they can instantiate one before `model.fit` does, or use one after `model.fit` has instantiated one.
+Obtaining the single instance at constructor call is useful considering there are power users who would like to `schedule` functions themselves in addition to `model.fit` usage, and naturally they would construct a `ClusterCoordinator`.
+They may do so before `model.fit` does, or after `model.fit` has instantiated one.
 In either case, they should access the same `ClusterCoordinator` instance, as the one `model.fit` uses.

-Obtaining the singleton by calling the constructor of `ClusterCoordinator`, as opposed to an instance getter, provides the future-compatibility if we allow multiple `ClusterCoordinator`s in the future.
+Another advantage of using the constructor of `ClusterCoordinator`, as opposed to an instance getter, is it provides the future-compatibility if we allow multiple `ClusterCoordinator`s in the future.

 #### `ClusterCoordinator`’s reference to `ParameterServerStrategy` as a `weakref`